cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 It doesn't look like we could talk to them.
 Too dangerous.
 Step on it!"
-Trevor started the engine and drove away with screeching tyres.
+Trevor started the engine and drove away with screeching tires.
-The cops ran back, jumped into their car and followed them.
+The cops ran back, jumped into their car, and followed them.

 Lasse activated Jabber's speech recognition so that Sigur could also hear what was being said in the car.
 He said, "Sigur, police.